Ontario Universities' Application Centre: Undergraduate

 The OUAC forwards undergraduate applications to all requested universities and/or programs.
-Depending on the applicant’s current situation, either the 101 or 105 online applications are used.

 Professional

 The OUAC processes applications for professional programs at Ontario universities (medicine, law, teacher education, and rehabilitation sciences).
 While the OUAC processes the applications, it does not make any admission decisions.

 The Ontario Law School Application Service (OLSAS) processes applications for admission to Ontario’s law schools.
-For York University, the application is for the Osgoode Hall Law School.
+This includes applications for Osgoode Hall Law School at York University, Bora Laskin Faculty of Law at Lakehead University, Lincoln Alexander School of Law at Toronto Metropolitan University, University of Ottawa, the Queen's University Faculty of Law, University of Toronto, Western University, and University of Windsor.

 The Ontario Medical School Application Service (OMSAS) processes applications for admission to Ontario’s medical schools.
-For Lakehead University and Laurentian University, the application is for the jointly operated Northern Ontario School of Medicine.
-For McMaster University, it is for the Michael G. DeGroote School of Medicine, and for Western University, it is for the Schulich School of Medicine & Dentistry.
+For the Northern Ontario School of Medicine, Michael G. DeGroote School of Medicine at McMaster University, Toronto Metropolitan University, University of Ottawa, Queen's University, University of Toronto and Schulich School of Medicine & Dentistry at Western University.

 The Ontario Rehabilitation Sciences Programs Application Service (ORPAS) processes applications to occupational therapy, physiotherapy and physical therapy, audiology and speech-language pathology programs offered at the graduate level at some Ontario universities.

-The Teacher Education Application Service (TEAS) processes applications for admission to Ontario’s faculties of education.
+This includes applicants for Laurentian University, McMaster University, University of Ottawa, Queen's University, University of Toronto, and Western University.